The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

-Sections~\ref{sec:whitehead}--\ref{sec:Kminusone} are devoted to the second point, that of the computation of the lower $K$-theory groups corresponding to the finite subgroups of $B_{n}(\St)$.
+\rechap{loweralgfinite} is devoted to the second point, that of the computation of the lower $K$-theory groups of many of the finite subgroups of $B_{n}(\St)$.
+In \resec{classvc}, we recall the classification up to isomorphism of the finite subgroups of $B_{n}(\St)$, and of its virtually cyclic subgroups when $n$ is odd or $n=4$.
+In \resec{ccbpg}, we compute the number of different types of conjugacy classes of the binary polyhedral groups in \repr{ribinpoly}.
+These results are used later in the chapter, when we determine the lower algebraic $K$-theory of the group rings of these groups.
 In Sections~\ref{sec:whitehead} and~\ref{sec:Kminusone}, we calculate the Whitehead and the $K_{-1}$-groups respectively of the integral group rings of many of the finite subgroups of $B_{n}(\St)$.
-To our knowledge, these sections contain a number of original results, as well as some new phenomena, such as the existence of torsion for some $K_{-1}$-groups, that did not appear in previous work~\cite{JLMP,LO,LMO}.
-This necessitates alternative techniques, notably the application of results of Yamada to determine local Schur indices~\cite{Y2,Y}.
+To our knowledge, these sections contain a number of original results, as well as some new phenomena, such as the existence of torsion for some $K_{-1}$-groups, that did not appear in previous work~\cite{JLMP,LMO,LO}.
+This necessitates alternative techniques, notably the application of results of Yamada to determine local Schur indices~\cite{Y2,Y}, which enables us to calculate the torsion of our $K_{-1}$-groups.
 We believe that the methods that we use to calculate these $K$-groups for dicyclic groups of certain orders may be extended to dicyclic groups of other orders.
-In \resec{Kzero}, we recall briefly the work of Swan pertaining to the calculation of the $\widetilde{K}_{0}$-groups of the group rings of the binary polyhedral groups, and of the dicyclic groups of order $4m$ for $m\leq 11$~\cite{Sw3}.
-For the dicyclic groups, the situation is complicated, and little seems to be known about the $\widetilde{K}_{0}$-groups corresponding to dicyclic groups of higher order.
+The Whitehead groups are given in \repr{whbnS2}.
+The main results concerning the $K_{-1}$-groups are \reth{kminusonedic4prime} for dicyclic groups of order $4m$, where $m$ is an odd prime, \repr{kminusonequat2k} for the generalised quaternions (the dicyclic groups of order a power of $2$), \repr{kminusonebinpoly} for the binary polyhedral groups.
+We also compute the $K_{-1}$-groups of the dicyclic groups of order $24$, $36$ and $40$ in \repr{rankdicextra}, and of cyclic groups of order $2p^{q}$, $12$ and $20$, where $p$ is prime and $q\in \N$ in \repr{kminusonecyclic}.
+In \resec{Kzero}, we recall briefly the work of Swan pertaining to the calculation of the $\widetilde{K}_{0}$-groups of the group rings of the binary polyhedral groups, and of the dicyclic groups of order $4m$ for $m\leq 11$~\cite{Sw3}, and in \reth{K0cyc}, we compute $\widetilde{K}_0(\Z[G])$ where $G$ is a cyclic group of order $18$, $20$ or $22$.
+For dicyclic groups of higher order, the situation is complicated, and little seems to be known about the corresponding $\widetilde{K}_{0}$-groups.
+In \resec{lower411}, we sum up the results of many of our computations in Table~\ref{tab:finite}, which lists the lower $K$-theory groups of the finite subgroups of $B_{n}(\St)$ for all $4\leq n\leq 11$.
+From this table, we may also obtain the lower $K$-theory groups of $B_{n}(\St)$ in the cases where $B_{n}(\St)$ is finite, namely for $n\in \brak{1,2,3}$.